Karla Jay

-Karla Jay (born February 22, 1947) is a distinguished professor emerita at Pace University, where she taught English and directed the women's and gender studies program between 1974 and 2009.
+Karla Jay (born February 22, 1947) is an American retired academic.
+She is a professor emerita at Pace University, where she taught English and directed the women's and gender studies program between 1974 and 2009.
 A pioneer in the field of lesbian and gay studies, she is widely published.

 Early life and education

 Jay was born Karla Jayne Berlin in Brooklyn, New York, to Rhoda and Abraham Berlin, who worked for a dunnage company on the Red Hook (Brooklyn) docks.
 Raised in a non-observant, largely secular Jewish home, she attended the Berkeley Institute, a private girls' school in Brooklyn.
 In 1964 she enrolled at Barnard College, where she majored in French and graduated in 1968 after having taken part in the student demonstrations at Columbia University.